ChaosiumInc/QuestWorlds/markdown/QuestWorlds_Quickstart.md

 ## 2.5 Armor and Weapons, Possessions and Equipment

-Questworlds models arms and armor like it does everything else: any piece of gear, if sufficiently important to even mention, is treated as an ability you can use to solve a problem.
+QuestWorlds models arms and armor like it does everything else: any piece of gear, if sufficiently important to even mention, is treated as an ability you can use to solve a problem.

 The degree to which you can overcome obstacles with your armor and weapons depends not on any qualities inherent to the objects themselves, but to the points you have allocated to your ability.

 The difference between types of armor or weapons lies in the types of actions you can describe, and what you can accomplish in unrelated actions and unusual contests.

-Similarly, Questworlds treats your possessions and equipment like it does everything else: as abilities you can use to solve problems, or to augment other abilities, which you then use to solve problems.
+Similarly, QuestWorlds treats your possessions and equipment like it does everything else: as abilities you can use to solve problems, or to augment other abilities, which you then use to solve problems.

 Armor and Weapons, Possessions and Equipment can be a common source of augments.
 However, this grows tired if over-used and you should try and restrict repated use equipment used in this way to those items that are signature items for your PC.